 Live samples are often necessary for accurate identification, particularly for non-thecate organisms.
 Where fixatives are to be used these should be added as soon as possible after collection.

-Samples for chlorophyll analysis must be treated carefully to og IN mount of of avoid breakdown of the pigments.
+Samples for chlorophyll analysis must be treated carefully to avoid breakdown of the pigments.
+They should be analysed on the day of collection if possible and kept cool (4°C) and out of strong light.

-Table of island.
-God insolid